seanhess/tpm/README.md

 TPM: Typescript Package Manager
 ===============================

+**Note:** This is only a proposal.
+I am seeking feedback before building it.

 TPM makes using dependencies on a Typescript project as easy as `tpm install somepackage`.
 It reduces the following to one step:

 1. Install the Javascript code using [Bower][bower]